Luv My Subscribers!

 - Coffee and coffee grounds

 - Atlas.
-If you don’t have any, check out our fixation on them here.
+If you don’t have any, check out our fixation for homeschool geography resources here.

 Have those things in your house?

 Another reason why this is such a fun project is that there was very little known of the world in Marco Polo’s time, so most of the map can be made up from your child’s imagination.